LucasBorboleta/Baltek/README.md

 In May 2018, the design for AI implementation started

-In March 2020, try to increase the game drama by including more pieces in the field as well as more sprint bonus.
+In March 2020, attempt to increase the game drama by including more pieces in the field as well as more sprint bonuses.

 See also the [CHANGELOG](./docs/CHANGELOG.md).